Summer Programme 2018

-- The paper structure shall provide an interior space sufficient and shall be judged by passing one cup of yogurt (Figure 2) with its lid open through the paper structure for one side to the other side.
+- The paper structure shall provide an interior space sufficient and shall be judged by passing one cup of yogurt with its lid open through the paper structure for one side to the other side.
 Any spilling from the cup of yogurt may be considered as failing to provide an interior space.

-Fig. 1 Requirement of the base
+Figure.
+1 Requirement of the base

-Fig 2.
+Figure 2.
 Requirement of the top

-Fig 3: Requirement of loading test
+Figure 3: Requirement of loading test

 - The structure shall first support the weight of any team member standing inside the A4 size tray.